FedEx Office

 FedEx Office Print & Ship Services Inc. (doing business as FedEx Office; formerly FedEx Kinko's, and earlier simply Kinko's) is an American retail chain that provides an outlet for FedEx Express and FedEx Ground (including Home Delivery) shipping, as well as copying, printing, marketing, office services and shipping.
 While FedEx, to the Kinko's founder's dismay, dropped the Kinko's name in summer 2008, the name remains in use.
-Unlike its main competitor, The UPS Store, which is franchised, all FedEx Office stores are corporate-owned.
+Unlike its main competitor, the UPS Store, which is franchised, all FedEx Office stores are corporate-owned.

 History

 Paul Orfalea, whose nickname was "Kinko" because of his curly hair, founded the company as Kinko's in 1970.
-Its first copy shop, which Orfalea opened with a sidewalk copy machine, was in the college community of Isla Vista, California next to the campus of the University of California, Santa Barbara.
+Its first copy shop, which Orfalea opened with a sidewalk copy machine, was in the college community of Isla Vista, California, next to the campus of the University of California, Santa Barbara.
 He left the company in 2000, following a dispute with the investment firm Clayton, Dubilier & Rice ("CDR"), to which he had sold a large stake in the company three years earlier.

 Kinko's played a significant role in the development of American counterculture in the 1980s and 1990s.
 In her study of the role of xerography in urban cultures in this period, the anthropologist Kate Eichhorn recounts:

 Orfalea wrote in his autobiography that disentangling him from Kinko's took enormous effort from the lawyers at Gibson, Dunn & Crutcher.
 The problem was that rather than adopt the traditional franchising model (by which the promoter creates a corporation that sells franchises), he had built the company as a series of loosely connected personal partnerships between each store owner and himself.
 By 1997, he had established over 127 Kinko's partnerships.
 All had to be carefully dismantled and rolled into a single S corporation to convert the company to a more centralized corporate-owned business model.
 Orfalea and several other key partners believed doing so would decrease time Orfalea spent mediating disputes between different factions of Kinko's partnerships and enable the oldest partners to cash out smoothly and transition to a new generation of managers.
 However, the new structure also made it easier for CDR to gradually force him out of his own company.

-Kinko's corporate headquarters was in Ventura, California for many years, but in 2002, the company relocated to Galleria Tower in Dallas, Texas.
+Kinko's corporate headquarters was in Ventura, California for many years, but in 2002, the company relocated to the Galleria Towers in Dallas, Texas.
 In February 2004, FedEx bought Kinko's for $2.4 billion, which then became known as FedEx Kinko's Office and Print Centers.
 Prior to the FedEx acquisition, most Kinko's stores were open 24 hours a day.
 After the acquisition, FedEx reduced the hours for many locations.
 On June 2, 2008, FedEx announced that they were re-branding FedEx Kinko's as FedEx Office, the retail branch of the FedEx Corporation.
 Some stores and branding still showed FedEx Kinko's signage until summer 2010.
 To ease customer confusion during the transition period, many stores displayed a large purple sign in the window that said "Kinko's Printing Inside."